-The Faculty provides specialist expertise in research design, project implementation, strategic planning, risk assessment, data review and documentation, as well as program and policy appraisal.
+The Arts Faculty provides specialist expertise in research design, project implementation, strategic planning, risk assessment, data review and documentation, as well as program and policy appraisal.

-We partner through a number of means:
+We partner in a number of ways:

 - as joint applicants on major research grants